Senior Estates Surveyor

 Starting salary £45,367 per annum and a generous benefits package

-Full time, permanent vacancy based in Reading
+Full time, permanent vacancy based in Worthing and surrounding areas

 As a Senior Estates Surveyor, you will take a lead role in the Estates team, acting as a role model and advisor, undertaking complex work.
 You will hold a RICS qualification, and have extensive land and property experience.
 You will be involved in a wide variety of surveying work, which will keep your days varied and interesting, enabling you to use your knowledge and experience gained through your career.
 You will take a lead on supporting major projects, delivering land entry and acquisition and will also deal with all aspects of estate management, including leases and disposals.
 There will be opportunities for you offer technical advice and guidance to other teams members.
 The Estates service is committed to delivering a professional service that exceeds customer expectations, through an innovative approach, which delivers value for money.
 Working in the Environment Agency will mean that the environment will be at the heart of everything you do.